Remote-Falcon/remote-falcon-viewer-page-js/README.md

 ![dynamicMenu](/img/dynamicMenu.png)

-In order to use this script you will need to add CSS and
+In order to use this script you will need to add CSS and HTML to your viewer page.

 Add the below to your <head> section
 ```